GavinEngelstad/gavinengelstad.github.io/_projects/simplex.md

 This was my project in [Lori Ziegelmeier's](https://www.loriziegelmeier.com) Computational Geometry class (Math 437) with Caleb Williams.

 Together, we implemented the Simplex Method in Python to solve Linear Programs.
-The implementation can handle conditions with different types of equality ($\leq$, $=$, $\geq$).
+The implementation can handle conditions with different types of equality (≤, =, ≥).
 Once we finished our implementation, we used it to analyze a handful of optimization problems, including the Traveling Salesman Problem and a workplace scheduling problem.

 ### Links: